sabattle/com.nerdyweekly.animated/README.md

 [Demo Video](https://youtu.be/OVNZOYLKcRs)

+- Fork of nhanb's version of Animated GIF Wallpaper, modified to be locked to 2k.
+Looking to make it more configurable in the future.
 - Put this in `~/.local/share/plasma/wallpapers/com.nerdyweekly.animated`.
 - Go to **Desktop Settings**, choose **Wallpaper Type: Animated GIF**, apply, profit.
 - Optional: Go to **Screen Locking** and choose the same wallpaper type.
 Enable blur if you prefer